On this page

 The #02 slot.

-Slot #02 of 10 in the The Great British Bake Off Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+Slot #02 of 15 in the The Great British Bake Off Editor's Canon.
+The seasons on either side show what I ranked it against.

 5 moments, no spoilers.